hasancan-code/ai-hr/README.md

    - `dashboard.vue` (for dashboard page)
    - `[userId].vue` (dynamic user page)

 2. Routing will be automatically handled by Nuxt.
-It supports file-based routing, and it will look for pages in the `pages/` folder.
+But it has to be check for the user role first to ensure spesific user can access the related page.
+Then, it supports file-based routing, and it will look for pages in the `pages/` folder.
 Here's how the routing works:
    - `/login` → `pages/login.vue`
    - `/dashboard` → `pages/dashboard.vue`
    - `/:userId` → `pages/[userId].vue`

+3. Router has to check the user roles to ensure related page is accessable with given roles.
+If it's not user will be redirected to unauthorized page with caution and single go back button to redirect '/'.

 ## Use TypeScript with Script Setup